Yang-Mills Instanton Sheaves: Introduction

 For the case of $SL(2,C)$ instanton solutions, things get more interesting.
 Since some twistor lines are jumping lines, one may expect the existence of $SL(2,C)$ instanton sheaf structure on $CP^{3}$ after Penrose-Ward transform in the ADHM construction$.$ In this paper, we will show that for the $SL(2,C)$ CFTW $k$-instanton solutions with $10k$ moduli parameters, although the jumping lines exist on $S^{4}$, the vector bundle description on $CP^{3}$ remains valid as in the case of $SU(2)$ instantons.
 We then proceed to calculate the case of more general known $SL(2,C)$ $2$-instanton solutions with $26$ moduli parameters.
 We discover that, for some points on $CP^{3}$ and some subset of the $26D$ moduli space of $2$-instanton solutions, the vector bundle description of $SL(2,C)$ $2$-instanton on $CP^{3}$ breaks down, and one is led to use a description in terms of torsion free sheaves for these non-compact YM instantons or "instanton sheaves" on $CP^{3}$\cite{math2}.

 This paper is organized as following.
 In section II, we review the biquaternion construction of $SL(2,C)$ YM instantons with $16k-6$ moduli parameters \cite{Ann}.
 In section III, we show that the $SL(2,C)$ YM instanton solutions constructed in section II are solutions of the complex version of the ADHM equations \cite{Donald}.
 Along with the calculation, we identify the complex ADHM data $(B_{lm},I_{m,}J_{m})$ with $l,m=1,2.$ We then identify the corresponding $\alpha$ and $\beta$ matrices in the monad construction of the holomorphic vector bundles on $CP^{3}$.
 In section IV, we show that the $SL(2,C)$ CFTW instanton solutions with $10k$ parameters on $S^{4}$ correspond to the locally free sheaves or holomorphic vector bundles on $CP^{3}.$ We then examine the locally free conditions \cite{math2} of the complete $SL(2,C)$ $2$-instanton solutions with $26$ moduli parameters, and discover the existence of the $SL(2,C)$ $2$-instanton sheaves on $CP^{3}$ for some subset of the $26D$ moduli space.
-Finally, a brief conclusion is given in section V. In the appendix, we show that for the $SL(2,C)$ $2$-instanton solution presented in section II.B, the costability and stability conditions are equivalent.
-Thus in the calculation of section IV.B, we need only do the costable calculation.
+Finally, a brief conclusion is given in section V.